cppandpython/linux_bot/README.md

 - ✅ Ease of use
 - ⚙️ Extensive functionality
-- 📦 Automatically installs all necessary libraries
+- 📦 Automatically install all necessary libraries

 <br>